A five-storey, 600,000 cubic feet industrial space is transformed for this walkthrough exhibit.

 Vancouver is one the most expensive places to live in Canada—and it can pinch visitors’ wallets as well.
 But you don’t have to be a millionaire to enjoy the sights.
 Here’s where to save in the city.

-Drink In the heart of downtown, just off of busy Robson Street, Boulevard Kitchen & Oyster Bar celebrates Happy Hour with an extensive menu that includes Negronis and glasses of Okanagan wine for $6 each from 3 p.m. to 6 p.m. daily, along with buck-a-shuck oysters.
-At Tap & Barrel, craft beer lovers can soak up the sun on a spectacular waterfront patio at any of its four locations, or at one of its two new TAPshack Eatery offshoots.
+In the heart of downtow, just off of busy Robson Street, Boulevard Kitchen & Oyster Bar celebrates happy hour with an extensive menu that includes Negronis, craft beer and glasses of Okanagan wine for $7 each from 3 to 6 p.m. daily, along with $2 oysters.
+At Tap & Barrel, craft beer lovers can soak up the sun on a spectacular waterfront patio at any of its three locations, or at its TAPshack Eatery offshoot.
 Order a flight to sample the latest from local breweries ($10.50 for five 5-ounce tasters).

-Shop Arguably the best of the suburban night markets, Richmond Night Market is as close as you’ll get to Asia in Vancouver.
+Arguably the best of the suburban night markets, Richmond Night Market (May to October) is as close as you’ll get to Asia in Vancouver.
 (It’s also three Canada Line stops from the airport.)
-This year’s “Magical Dino Park” theme will entertain the kids, while adults can browse the stalls of bejewelled cellphone cases, kitschy socks and authentic Asian street food.
+There’s a“Magical Dino Park” to entertain the kids, while adults can browse the stalls of bejewelled cellphone cases, kitschy socks and authentic Asian street food.
 Bring cash and your appetite.
-Admission is $3.25 for adults; free for seniors and kids under 10.
+Admission rates for 2018 were $4.25 for adults and free for seniors and kids under 10.
 Check the website for 2019 updates.

-Cruise Teeny weeny False Creek Ferries ply the waters to nine locations that include The Vancouver Aquatic Centre, Granville Island and Science World; a day pass ($16 for adults and $13 for children and seniors) lets you boat amid the yachting folk.
-Alternatively, hop on the SeaBus passenger ferry that connects downtown with the North Shore—the 12-minute Burrard Inlet crossing goes for the price of a public transit ticket ($2.75 and up) and offers stellar Stanley Park views.
+Teeny weeny False Creek Ferries ply the waters to nine locations that include the Vancouver Aquatic Centre, Granville Island and Science World; a day pass ($16 for adults and $13 for children and seniors) lets you boat amid the yachting folk.
+Alternatively, hop on the SeaBus passenger ferry that connects downtown with the North Shore.
+The 12-minute Burrard Inlet crossing goes for the price of a public transit ticket ($2.95 and up) and offers stellar Stanley Park views.